 Contact Lens-Induced Acute Red Eye

-This condition is often abbreviated as CLARE.
-It is an inflammation that develops from the use of contacts overnight.
+Contact Lens-Induced Acute Red Eye or CLARE is an inflammation that develops from the use of contacts overnight.
 This can cause sudden irritation and eye pain.
-In order to treat this complication, you have to stop using contacts and place artificial tears on your eyes until they are healed.
+In order to treat this complication, you have to stop using contacts and place artificial tears in your eyes until they are healed.

 Scratchy, irritated, and dry eyes are common complications experienced by people who wear contacts.
 In order to treat this condition, our doctors will provide you new lenses and ensure that the contacts fit properly.

 Our practice is dedicated to helping patients correct these common complications.
-You can learn more about our services by talking with one of our highly-skilled experts here at Campus Eye Group, Hamilton, NJ.
+You can learn more about our services by talking with one of our highly-skilled experts.